bobbui/json-logging-python/README.md

 ```
 # 7. References
 ## [0] Full logging format references
-2 types of logging statement will be emmited by this library:
+2 types of logging statement will be emitted by this library:
 - Application log: normal logging statement
 e.g.:
 ```